All you need to know about the HTC 11

 - HTC One M7 – February 19, 2013

 So there’s a clear pattern of HTC launching top-end phones in the first two quarters of the year, with March being a clear favourite.
 In 2015, HTC used Barcelona’s Mobile World Congress technology tradeshow to launch the HTC One M9, but skipped over the conference last year.
-However, despite MWC 2017 being the perfect venue for a phone launch, HTC has confirmed it won't be launching its next flagship at the event.
+However, despite MWC 2017 being the perfect venue for a phone launch, HTC didn't launch its next flagship at the February 2017 event.

 Speaking to TBreak, Chialin Chang, HTC’s President of Smartphones and Connected Devices, explained that the company is having to wait for the right components before debuting a new handset.